-Although Celexa is not approved for use in children and adolescents, it may be used "off-label" for this use.
+Although Celexa is not approved for use in children and adolescents, it may be used "off-label

 When the FDA looked at short-term clinical studies, it did appear that there was a slightly increased risk of suicidal thoughts and behavior, called "suicidality," in children, adolescents, and young adults who took antidepressants, including Celexa.
 For example, about 4 percent of children, adolescents, and young adults taking an antidepressant had suicidal thoughts or behavior, compared to 2 percent of those who were not taking an antidepressant.

 This increased risk for suicidal thinking and behaviors appears to be limited to antidepressant use in people 24 years of age and younger.
 Adults over the age of 24 treated with antidepressants did not have an increased risk for suicidality, and those aged 65 and older appeared to have a lower risk.